Olang Global · Strategic Blueprint · 2026 — 2050

 8. 08

-AI systems used in healthcare, hiring, lending, insurance, policing, housing, and education are subject to rigorous bias audits and community accountability.
+AI systems used in healthcare, hiring, lending, policing, housing, and education are subject to rigorous bias audits and community accountability.

 9. 09